jack-mil/atpg-toolkit/docs/appendix_a.typ

 The only requirement for running is Python version *3.13*.
 The code has been testing on both Windows and Linux.

 In the source distribution, you will find an importable Python package called `atpg_toolkit`.
 This package provides an API to perform fault analysis on a netlist.
 Also provided is the `atpg_toolkit._cli` subpackage, intended to provide a command line interface for simple functions.
 The command line interface should be invoked by running the python module as a script: `python3 -m atpg_toolkit --help`.
-For convienece, an executable script exists in the project root at `atpg-toolkit`, which can be run directly to get access the the CLI.
+For convenience, an executable script exists in the project root at `atpg-toolkit`, which can be run directly to get access to the CLI.

 The Python library is fully type-hinted and contains docstring comments that will display documentation in your editor (e.g. VSCode).
-For detailed usage of the library API, see some of the examples in the README.md file (for github), or any of the unit-test cases.
+For detailed usage of the library API, see some of the examples in the README file (on Github), or any of the unit-test cases.

 Here is a high-level overview of the package contents
 - `atpg_toolkit.gates.Gate`
   - Representation of a logic gate of a certain type ((N)AND/(N)OR/INV/BUF)
-  - Gates implement have an `.evaluate()` method that performs the correct operation based in it's type.
+  - Gates implement an `.evaluate()` method that performs the correct operation based in it's type (5-valued logic is further abstracted into the `Logic` enum).

 - `atpg_toolkit.circuit.Circuit`
   - Class to hold the static (stateless) representation of a circuit (`Nets` and `Gates`).
 Also provides methods for parsing netlist in various formats.